BitcoinDesign/Guide/guide/glossary/index.md

 ### Lightning invoice

-An Lightning invoice is used by users of the Lightning network to request a payment.
+Users of the Lightning network use a Lightning invoice to request a payment.
 It is defined by [BOLT 11](https://github.com/lightningnetwork/lightning-rfc/blob/master/11-payment-encoding.md) and includes an amount to be paid, destination of the payment, and an optional message.
-Unlike Bitcoin addresses Lightning invoice's expire after a set amount of time.
+Unlike Bitcoin addresses, Lightning invoice's expire after a set amount of time.

 ### Lightning network